Luton Airport: Development since 2000

 In January 2005, London Luton Airport Operations Limited was acquired by Airport Concessions Development Limited, a company owned by Abertis Infraestructuras (90%) and Aena Internacional (10%), both Spanish companies.
 In November 2013, ownership of London Luton Airport Operations Ltd passed to Aena and Ardian.
 In April 2018, AMP Capital acquired Ardian's 49% stake in the business.

 By 2006, the last flight training operator had ceased training from the airport.

-From 2006 to 2008, Silverjet operated long-haul flights to Newark and Dubai from a dedicated terminal, but ceased operations due to the global economic crisis.
+From 2006 to 2008, Silverjet operated long-haul flights to Newark and Dubai from a dedicated terminal, but ceased operations due to the Great Recession.

 In September 2016, La Compagnie announced it would cease operating its Luton to Newark service citing economic reasons.
 Therefore, Luton lost its only long-haul service.
 In February 2017, Hungarian low-cost carrier Wizz Air announced it would to open its first British base at Luton Airport inaugurating three new routes to Tel Aviv, Pristina and Kutaisi in addition to more than a dozen already served ones from other bases.

 In December 2018, a three-year redevelopment of the airport commenced.
 Costing roughly £160 million, the airport management stated that the upgrade, which included new shops, a new boarding pier, and more boarding gates, would increase overall capacity by 50%, enabling the site to accommodate 18 million passengers by 2020.
-Campaigners from local pressure groups such as LADACAN have complained that the airport had failed to incorporate reduce noise reduction measures into the plan, while an airport spokesman stated "Our noise control measures are some of the most stringent of any major UK airport", noting that it had applied for additional flight restrictions.
+Campaigners from local pressure groups such as LADACAN have complained that the airport had failed to incorporate noise reduction measures into the plan, while an airport spokesman stated "Our noise control measures are some of the most stringent of any major UK airport", noting that it had applied for additional flight restrictions.
 In addition, earlier that year, work had commenced on the construction of the Luton DART, an automated guided people mover which will travel between Luton Airport Parkway station and the airport.
-With costs estimated at £200 million, DART is projected to eliminate the need for shuttle buses from mid-2022.
+With costs estimated at £200 million, DART eliminated the need for shuttle buses since its opening on 27 March 2023.